ukitta555/ukitta555/README.md

 ### Hi there!

 My name is Vlad.
-I'm doing a Master's degree at the University of Toronto.
-Currently learning Rust.
-Interested in blockchains and finance.
-Sometimes play guitar and hope to learn how to DJ.
+Learning Rust/Solidity & contributing to Sapience protocol.
+Interested in finance.
+Sometimes play guitar, read books and hope to learn how to DJ.

 <!--
 **ukitta555/ukitta555** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.